gve-sw/gve_devnet_cp8821_battery_check/README.md

 This code repository contains a script to fetch the HTTP status page from Cisco 8821 IP Phones.

 This script will:
- - Take in a list of target IP addresses
+ - Take in a list of target IP addresses (Either a text list or CIDR range)
  - Query each IP & retrieve the HTTP status page
- - Parse HTML of each page & pull battery health/temperture info
+ - Parse HTML of each page & pull battery health/temperature info
  - Generate CSV reports for battery health

 ## Contacts